Storytelling for Health International Conference

 The conference is presented by ABMU Health Board in collaboration with The George Ewart Centre for Storytelling at the University of South Wales, The University of Wales Trinity St Davids, Swansea University, The Learned Society of Wales, Glynn Vivian Art Gallery, The National Waterfront Museum and Volcano Theatre.

-Our aims are to acknowledge and celebrate the importance and growth of storytelling for health and to understand and promote good practice.
+Our aims are to acknowledge and celebrate the importance and growth of storytelling for health and to understand and promote good practice and new research.

-see www.artsinhealth.wales/conference for more information and contact details
+see www.artsinhealth.wales/conference for more information re venues and accomodation links etc

 We are delighted to welcome Baroness Eluned Morgan to open the conference and Phil George chair of Arts Council Wales to talk about the Arts Council of Wales’ plans for developing Arts and Health evidence based work in Wales.